Saginaw Valley State University: Academic buildings

 Pioneer Hall, the home of the College of Science, Engineering and Technology, was completed in 1978 and recently underwent a large renovation.
 It is "certified green" by the U.S. Green Building Council, the first building in mid-Michigan to be so recognized.

 Eric R. Gilbertson Hall is home to the College of Education and other classes and departments, including the James A. Barcia Center for Public Policy and Service.
 Originally named the Regional Education Center, the building was named for the university's third president in 2014.
 Ming Chuan University's Michigan Campus is located in this building.

-The Health and Human Services Building is home to the Crystal M. Lange College of Health and Human Services.
+Bachand Hall (formerly known as Health & Human Services building) is home to the Crystal M. Lange College of Health and Human Services.
 The building incorporates the largest aqua-thermal heating/cooling system in the state of Michigan to reduce energy costs by over 35%.

-The Doan Center houses the Marketplace at Doan, the main dining hall, and other student-related activities.
+The Doan Center houses the Marketplace at Doan, the main dining hall, and the Student Center, which houses several student-related activities.
 It is named for Leland I. Doan.

-The Ryder Center is the main athletic building on campus and also houses classrooms.
+The Ryder Center for Health & Physical Education is the main athletic building on campus and also houses classrooms.
 It is named for Jack McBride Ryder.